FDS Pump-Priming Grants Scheme

 Joint FDS - British Society of Paediatric Dentistry

-The Faculty of Dental Surgery in conjunction with the British Society of Paediatric Dentistry invites applications for Pump-Priming grants which will be for up to £10,000 and are intended to support research into the oral health of children in the broadest sense.
-Applicants may be working in any field of dentistry.
-Applicants should be in the early stages of a research career (e.g. pre-doctoral).
-Applicants will be informed of the outcome of this first stage application process in mid-November, and the successful applicants will be invited to submit a more detailed second stage application.
+The Faculty of Dental Surgery in conjunction with the British Society of Paediatric Dentistry (BSPD) invites applications for pump-priming grants which will be for up to £10,000 and are intended to support research into the oral health of children in the broadest sense.
+Applicants should be in the early stages of a research career (e.g. pre-doctoral), and may be working in any field of dentistry.
+Applicants will be informed of the outcome of the first stage application process by the end of November and successful applicants will be invited to submit a more detailed second stage application, closing on 12 February 2024.

 Eligibility

-Applicants for the joint FDS/BSPD Pump-Priming grants must be members of the British Society of Paediatric Dentistry and are expected to remain members of BSPD for 3 years following the award of the grant.
-They need not be a fellow or member of FDS at the time of application.
-However, if successful in being awarded a grant, and not already a member or fellow of FDS the applicant will be required to apply to the Awards Committee for the award of fellow or member ad eundem, if eligible.
+Applicants need not be a Fellow or Member of FDS RCS England at the time of the stage 1 application.
+However, if successful in being invited to apply for stage 2, and not already a member or fellow of FDS RCS England, the applicant will be required to apply to the Awards Committee for the award of Fellow or Member ad Eundem if eligible, and take up FDS RCS England membership before submitting a stage 2 application.
 If fellowship or membership is offered, they will be expected to pay an annual subscription to RCS England for the duration of the grant.
-Those who are not eligible for membership (e.g. dental care professionals) can hold the grant without FDS membership.
+Those who are not eligible for membership (e.g. DCPs) can hold the grant without FDS RCS England membership.

 Application form

-The Faculty of Dental surgery invites applications for the 2022 Pump-Priming Grants Scheme competition.
-The Faculty will award up to five research grants up to a value of £10,000 each.
-These Pump-Priming grants are designed to meet research consumables costs for new or existing projects.
-These grants are designed primarily for early career researchers or lecturers and not for individuals who are well established in research.
-The grants are funded solely by the Faculty of Dental Surgery.
-Applicants will be informed of the outcome of this first stage application process in mid-November, and the successful applicants will be invited to submit a more detailed second-stage application
+The Faculty of Dental Surgery invites applications for the pump-priming grants scheme, funded solely by the Faculty of Dental Surgery.
+The Faculty will award up to five research grants up to a value of £10,000 each, intended to support research relating to any aspect of oral health and wellbeing.
+These grants are designed primarily for early career researchers/clinicians (e.g. pre-doctoral) and not for individuals who are well established in research.
+Applicants will be informed of the outcome of the first stage application process by the end of November and successful applicants will be invited to submit a more detailed second stage application, closing on 12 February 2024.

 Eligibility